 Adderall is detectable in the blood stream for a different amount of time than it is in urine.
 Immediate release Adderall can be detected in urine for about 48 to 72 hours.
 Extended release could remain in the blood for up to four days, or approximately 96 hours.

 How Long is Adderall Detectable in System?

 Amphetamines are detectable in the urine for at least 2 to 3 days (48 to 72 hours).
 This can vary with dosage, weight, and diet, which means a good conservative rule of thumb is they are detectable for up to four days.
 For heavy Adderall users, increase the amount of time.

-Adderall, Dextroamphetamine, has a half life of approximately 10 hours.
-This means that after 10 hours, the amount of dextroamphetamine in your body is half what it previously was.
+Adderall (Dextroamphetamine) has a half life of approximately 10 hours.
+This means that after 10 hours, the amount of dextroamphetamine in your body is half.
 Thus, if you took 30 mg of Adderall, 10 hours later 15 mg will be in your body.
 Ten hours after that it will be down to roughly 7.5 mg.
 And ten hours after that it will be down to roughly 3.75 mg.

-For occasional users, blood tests usually are unable to detect any trace levels of amphetamines after approximately one day.
-Again, for heavy users, probably more time is needed.
+- For occasional users, blood tests usually are unable to detect any trace levels of amphetamines after approximately one day.

 If you are a drug addict who simply slipped once, or took Adderall for a legitimate reason, there are ways to avoid testing positive.
 The best method is time.
 If you can schedule your drug test for a later day, you are more likely to come up clean.
 Also, as previously noted, if you have the option of a blood test or a urine test, the former is less likely to show amphetamine usage after a day.